(Faculty Senate Recommended Revision - April 26, 2013)

 The proposed constituency of the New Program Development Committee (hereinafter called "NPDC") is as follows:

-a) one appointed facutly representative from each academic college (voting),
+a) one appointed faculty representative from each academic college (voting),

 b) one representative from the Office of the Provost (ex-officio),